In Mozambique, one in two girls will marry and two in five girls will have given birth by age 18.

 The Low-Fidelity Prototypes Vale-a-Pena has Created, in Response

 Contraceptive continuation through community-based distribution: The leading barrier to continuation of short-acting methods lies in the distance to get to a facility; community-based “kiosks” offer a viable, and trusted, solution.
 Women entrepreneurs, known as “promoters,” undergo training from the local health system to counsel on short-term methods – which they then do, door-to-door.
 But in attempt to reduce time and ease pathways to access, Vale-a-Pena is experimenting with branding promoters’ homes as kiosks for girls to get oral contraceptives and self-administered injectables.
 Within an environment in which public facilities are often overwhelmed by volume of clients, Vale-a-Pena is seeing providers only too happy to refer mothers and their daughters to promoters’ homes.
-Moreover, Vale-a-Pena trans promoters to use “Connecting with Sara,” a digital application to log and thereby track girls pathway to SRH care.
+Moreover, Vale-a-Pena trains promoters to use “Connecting with Sara,” a digital application to log and thereby track girls pathway to SRH care.

 Grouping together outside of school: Vale-a-Pena’s Girl’s Group created a sense of exclusivity among girls where they could engage with peer facilitators who shared their personal reproductive health stories, while initiating “true and false” games to build bonds between girls and the group’s facilitator.
 Still, amendments were needed: the presence of adults, notably men, chipped at girls’ feeling of the clubs as a safe space to air burning SRH questions.